circlesofshell/gravedigger/README.md

 ## gravedigger version 0.000069
 ![gravedigger](gravedigger.jpg)

-waybackurls on the rocks, digs for archived URLs
+waybackurls on the rocks, digs for archived URLs.

 If you want speed and accuracy use the original.
 Thanks [Tomnomnom](https://github.com/Tomnomnom) for the great tool.

 ```